 Chapelgarth is a 45 ha greenfield site.
 The site has a strategic role to play in meeting the City's need for a diversified housing stock, having been identified in the Unitary Development Plan as suitable for executive housing.
-The site is currently owned by the Council but is subject to a development agreement with Siglion Developments LLP (a joint venture between the Council and Carrillion), Siglion has been established to undertake the City's planned redevelopment programme that will see the redevelopment of key Council sites across the City.
+The site is currently owned by the Council but is subject to a development agreement with Siglion Developments LLP (a joint venture between the Council and Carrillion), Siglion has been established to undertake the City's planned redevelopment of key Council sites across the City.
 Chapelgarth has been identified as one of these key sites.